RTEMS/rtems-docs/posix_users/files_and_directory.rst

 **STATUS CODES:**

 *EACCES*
-    Search permission is denied for a directory in a file’s path prefix
+    Search permission is denied for a directory in a file's path prefix

 *EEXIST*
     The named file already exists.